-6.86 In some cases, a document may contain deliberative matter that relates to Cabinet in some way but is not exempt under the Cabinet exemption in s 34.
-An example would be a document containing deliberative matter that is marked 'Cabinet-in-Confidence' but nonetheless does not satisfy any of the exemption criteria in s 34.67 Disclosing a document of this kind would not necessarily be contrary to the public interest only because of the connection to Cabinet deliberations.
-For example, disclosure is less likely to be contrary to the public interest if:

-- the document contains deliberative but otherwise non-sensitive matter about a policy development process that has been finalised, and - the Government has announced its decision on the issue.68

-6.87 Even if Government has not announced a decision on the issue, disclosure of such a document is less likely to be contrary to the public interest if it is public knowledge that the Government considered or is considering the issue.69 The key public interest consideration in both situations is to assess whether disclosure would inhibit the Government's future deliberation of the issue.

-6.88 Examples of non-sensitive matter in this context include information that is no longer current or that is already in the public domain, or information that provides a professional, objective analysis of potential options without favouring one over the other.
-For guidance about the Cabinet exemption, see Part 5.
+- 6.76 In some cases, a document may contain deliberative matter that relates to Cabinet in some way but is not exempt under the Cabinet documents exemption in s 34.
+An example would be a document containing deliberative matter that is marked 'Cabinet-in-Confidence' but nonetheless does not satisfy any of the exemption criteria in s 34.
+Disclosing a document of this kind will not necessarily be contrary to the public interest only because of the connection to Cabinet deliberations.
+For example, disclosure is less likely to be contrary to the public interest if: - the document contains deliberative but otherwise non-sensitive matter about a policy development process that has been finalised and - the Government has announced its decision on the issue.
+65 - 6.77 Even if the Government has not announced a decision on the issue, disclosure of such a document is less likely to be contrary to the public interest if it is public knowledge that the Government considered, or is considering, the issue.
+The key public interest consideration in both situations is to assess whether disclosure would inhibit the Government's future deliberation of the issue. - 6.78 Examples of non-sensitive matter in this context include information that is no longer current or that is already in the public domain, or information that provides a professional, objective analysis of potential options without favouring one over the other.
+For guidance about the Cabinet documents exemption see Part 5 of these Guidelines.